cuiyongbo/hello-world/my_wiki/languages/english_notes_9.rst

 | Definition: impossible to contradict, weaken, or change.
 | Usage: an ironclad guarantee.
 |
-| a grain of salt
-| Defintion: to view something with scepticism or not to interpret something literally.
-|
 | ostensible
 | Definition: stated or appearing to be true, but not necessarily so.
 | Usage: the delay may have a deeper cause than the ostensible reason.